ziwon-park/zzziito.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Passionate student specializing in robot perception, with a talent for developing robotic system software.
+Dedicated to advancing research in robust perception techniques to enhance the reliability of outdoor mobile robots.

 Recent graduate from **Kyung Hee University** with a dual major in **Electronic Engineering** and **Software Convergence**, Robot Vision Track(August 2024).
 Gained industry experience through internships at **NAVER LABS** and ROBROS.

 {style="text-align: justify;"}